10 Examples of Top Brands Leveraging User Generated Content

 You already know that UGC can boost your brand, let’s take a look at some real-life examples of companies that are doing it right.
 We compiled 10 of our top picks to give you ideas for your own branded UGC campaigns.

 To get the word out about its revolutionary footwear — which has been billed “the world’s most comfortable shoe” — Allbirds turned to its enthusiastic customers.
-The brand invites customers to share photos with the hashtag #weareallbirds and features the highlights across its online platforms.
-Allbirds places UGC images on the product pages of its website so customers can easily browse and get inspired to buy.
+The brand invites customers to share photos on social media with the hashtag #weareallbirds (with over 15k tags on Instagram!) and features the highlights across its online platforms.

 Lifestyle brand ban.do knows that putting customers first is key.
 In its emails, the brand regularly combines testimonials and visuals from its UGC campaigns.
 Together, the heartfelt statements and images hit home with customers, making a much bigger impact than branded marketing campaigns alone can.

 3. Fenty Beauty

 Since launching in 2017, Fenty Beauty has celebrated its wide range of foundation shades by asking Instagram followers to tag #FENTYFACE and @FENTYBEAUTY when sharing makeup photos and videos.
 In just over two years, the hashtag has garnered a whopping 3.5 million posts, allowing Fenty Beauty to re-share UGC images that feature everything from tutorial videos to stunning finished looks.

 4. Hot for Food

 When vegan food blogger Lauren Toyota of Hot for Food released her debut cookbook, Vegan Comfort Classics, she encouraged her Instagram followers to try her recipes and tag them with #HotForFoodCookbook.
 Two years after the cookbook’s launch, the hashtag has nearly 4.9k posts and continues to generate UGC that Toyota uses to market the book regularly.